eForms Logo

 The supplemental tax bills are not mailed to your lender.
 If you have arranged for your property tax payments to be paid through an impound account, the supplemental tax bills will not be paid by your lender.
 It is your responsibility to pay these supplemental bills directly to the Tax Collector.
 If you have any question concerning this matter, please call your local Tax Collector’s Office.

-Transfer Disclosure Statement (TDS) – Specific form required by law to be completed by the seller of a residential property.[10]
+Transfer Disclosure Statement (TDS) (required) – Specific form required by law to be completed by the seller of a residential property.[12]

 Download: PDF